teamxongroh/xongroh/README.md

 **Stay tuned for more updates and features as we continue to enhance the Xongroh platform.
 We're constantly working to provide a seamless experience for both creators and users.**

-**⚠Important Notice:** The Vercel deployment has been temporarily paused to align the codebase and model structure with the MongoDB database.
-The ongoing backend deployment maintains a continuous connection with the MongoDB database, hindering updates to the MongoDB models.
-To facilitate changes in the MongoDB models, it is essential to terminate the existing connection.

 ## Getting Started

 Stay tuned for more updates and features as we continue to enhance the Xongroh platform.
 We're constantly working to provide a seamless experience for both creators and users.